 When the National Institutes of Health created the first three National Centers of Excellence in Genomic Sciences, the UW received two of the three awards – one in the School of Medicine and one in the College of Engineering.

-The Gairdner Foundation has recognized 10 UW School of Medicine faculty for their seminal contributions to scientific advances worldwide.
+Eight living (10 in our history) UW School of Medicine faculty are recognized by the Gairdner Foundation for their seminal contributions to scientific advances worldwide.

 UW School of Medicine faculty members are leaders in proteomics – research related to the biomolecular structure of proteins.
 Understanding protein complexes may lead to treatment and prevention of devastating diseases.
 UW scientists are studying dystrophin, a protein necessary for muscle health, in the search for muscular dystrophy treatments.
 Other scientists are studying the structural genomics of protozoa that are pathogens for such diseases as sleeping sickness, leishmaniasis and malaria, which result in many deaths worldwide.